 Orange County Workers’ Compensation Attorneys

-Employers in California are required to carry workers’ compensation insurance and must pay benefits to injured employees.
 If your workers’ compensation claim was denied, you do not have to settle for this outcome.
-The Orange County workers’ compensation team at Alvandi Law Group, P.C. will guide you through the process of appeals to ensure you receive your benefits.
+The Orange County workers’ compensation attorneys at Alvandi Law Group, P.C. will guide you through the process of appeals to ensure you receive your benefits.